 Another creative job which can be done either full time or as a freelancer is graphic design.
 This usually requires a more formal style of training than writing, especially if one is utilizing the latest technology.
 However, there are no licensing requirements and no obstacles to overcome when getting into this profession.
 Felons can easily become graphic designers and land good paying jobs if they can demonstrate their skill and proficiency.

 As with writing, most businesses employ some sort of visual marketing in their advertising strategy.
-Magazine covers, social media ads, website imagery, info-graphics, posters…the list is fairly endless and many felons are drawn to the potential to work for themselves and by themselves.
+Magazine covers, social media ads, website imagery, infographics, posters…the list is fairly endless and many felons are drawn to the potential to work for themselves and by themselves.
+Being self employed can often be the highest paying career for felons and even non-felons.
 You don’t need a degree in graphic design to get started, and an entry level worker can reasonably expect to make about $40,000 a year.
 As with any job, the more talent you have, the more you should be able to earn!